nisaakan/DSA210-Project/README.md

 The dataset for this analysis was sourced from Kaggle and includes data on daily technology use, social media activity, and mental health indicators such as stress, sleep quality, and productivity.
 ---
 ## **Data Analysis**
 ---
+## **Conclusion**
+By the end of this project, I hope to answer the following questions:

+- How does daily technology use affect stress, sleep, and productivity?
+- What patterns in technology usage are linked to mental health outcomes?
+- Can screen time management improve well-being and productivity?
+This project isn’t just about data analysis; it’s about using insights to promote healthier digital habits and better mental health.

+---